Competition 2025

 The organizers reserve the right to substitute one or more jurors.

-If, in the two years before the beginning of the competition, a member of the jury has taught any of the applicants, an internal rule, defined by the jury at the beginning of the competition, will be applied.
-At the beginning of the competition, each jury member must submit a declaration about his/her own relationship with the applicants, according to the above mentioned decision.
+If, in the two years before the beginning of the competition, a member of the jury has taught any of the applicants, the internal rules of the jury will be applied.
+At the beginning of the competition, each jury member must submit a declaration about his/her own relationship with the applicants, according to the above-mentioned decision.

 The jury evaluates and selects the participants according to these regulations and according to the internal procedures determined in accordance with the official regulations.

-The participants are not allowed to contact jury members at any time as long as they are in the competition.
+The participants are not allowed to contact jury members at any time during the competition.

 Art.
 V